-Project Summary: From 2014 through early 2016, Vermont worked to develop an episode-based payment model for the Medicaid population which would be implemented to best complement other payment models that are presently in operation in the state.
-In April 2016, following internal discussion and discussion with CMMI, Vermont's SIM leadership team elected to discontinue this activity.
+Project Summary: Vermont is in the process of developing an episode-based payment model for the Medicaid population.
+The payment model will include one episodes of care (EOCs), and will be implemented to best complement other payment models that are presently in operation in the state.

-- June-December 2014 HCi3/Brandeis engaged to conduct preliminary analyses of EOCs in Vermont. - January 2015 Public-private stakeholder EOC sub-group of the VHCIP Payment Models Work Group launched to discuss the potential for development of episode-based payment models and analytics to support delivery system transformation. - May 2015 DVHA staff began Medicaid-specific analysis of potential EOCs, taking into consideration service volume, cost, and overall variation. - August 2015 Three EOCs tentatively selected for implementation in July 2016. - September 2015 Vendor selected to design Medicaid's episode-based payment model for 2016 launch. - November 2015 Pilot episodes brought before the Payment Model Design and Implementation Work Group. - January 2016 Following discussions with CMMI, Vermont developed new EOC milestones, below, which limit the number to one EOC. - April 2016 Following discussions with CMMI, Vermont elected to discontinue its work to develop an EOCs.
+- June-December 2014 HCi3/Brandeis engaged to conduct preliminary analyses of EOCs in Vermont. - January 2015 Public-private stakeholder EOC sub-group of the VHCIP Payment Models Work Group launched to discuss the potential for development of episode-based payment models and analytics to support delivery system transformation. - May 2015 DVHA staff began Medicaid-specific analysis of potential EOCs, taking into consideration service volume, cost, and overall variation. - August 2015 Three EOCs tentatively selected for implementation in July 2016. - September 2015 Vendor selected to design Medicaid's episode-based payment model for 2016 launch. - November 2015 Pilot episodes brought before the Payment Model Design and Implementation Work Group. - January 2016 Following discussions with CMMI, Vermont developed new EOC milestones, below, which limit the number to one EOC.